michael-franke/intro-data-analysis/README.md

 *learning goal:* get comfortable with basic notions of probability theory

+[follow script from BDA_CM2018]
+- basics of "probability"
+  - outcomes, events, observations
+  - probability distribution (on sigma-algebra)
-- probability distributions
+  - interpretations of probability
-- random variables
+- structured events and marginalization (like in script)
+  - marginals, join-probability ...
   - conditional probability
+- random variables (like in script, but)
+  - move examples to next section
+  - include more descriptive measures (mode, median based on what was in Section 2)
 - selected distributions
+  - (read McElreath: Chapter 8; "Meet the family")

 4. **models**